migrantvoice

 All routes to settlement should be no longer than 5 years: migrants currently on longer routes must be given settlement or placed on a shorter route.

-The length of time people stay on the route to settlement adds to the financial burden, keeps people in limbo, and increases the risk of harm caused by the process.
+There are approximately 170,000 migrants in the UK on the 10-year route (1 out of every 8).
+But we know that anything over five years can cause serious and deep-rooted issues for migrants and our immigration system as a whole.
+The length of time people stay on the route to settlement adds to their financial burden, keeping people in limbo, increasing the risk of harm caused by the process.
 It also increases the likelihood that life circumstances could lead to someone being unable to afford their visa fees and risk falling out of status.
-Placing people on the 10-year route penalises those who can least afford it and makes them pay for a much longer period.
+Placing people on the 10-year route penalises those who can least afford it, making them pay for a much longer period, living in uncertainty.
+This also puts more stress onto the Home Office, more than doubling the work required for visas over time.

 Cut waiting times and improve communication from the Home Office